hyperstack-org/hyperstack/README.md

 end
 ```

 The value of the first parameter (`serializing` above) is a symbol with additional methods corresponding to each of the parameter names (i.e. `message?`, `duration?` and `to?`) plus `exception?` and `result?`

 Make sure to call `super` unless you are serializing/deserializing all values.

 ### Isomorphic Operations

-If an Operation has no uplink or downlink regulations it will run on the same place as it was dispatched from.
+Unless the Operation is a Server Operation it will run where it was invoked.
 This can be handy if you have an Operation that needs to run on both the server and the client.
 For example an Operation that calculates the customers discount, will want to run on the client so the user gets immediate feedback, and then will be run again on the server when the order is submitted as a double check.

 ### Dispatching With New Parameters